dennistwe/masterthesis/README.md

 # Project Description

 The content of this repository provides an excerpt from a larger scientific work in the field of molecular structural biochemistry focusing on a protein-tRNA complex responsible for the formation of a specific post-transcriptional transfer RNA modification.
+Here, the focus is on the statistical modeling of this interaction.

 <p>
     <img src="/pictures/project2.png" alt="intro">